cujojs/when/docs/api.md

 // DEPRECATED, but currently works: var delayed = delay(promiseOrValue, milliseconds);
 ```

+**NOTE:** Due to the API change of swapping the arguments, calling `timeout(number, number)` is ambiguous.
+Although providing a non-promise as the second argument to `timeout` is a rare use case, but can happen when passing a received value of unknown type from a 3rd party.
+If you encounter that situation, you can work around it by casting the second argument to a promise: `timeout(number, when(x))`.
+This will be resolved in the upcoming 3.0 release.

 Create a promise that will reject after a timeout if promiseOrValue does not resolved or rejected beforehand.
 If promiseOrValue is a value, the returned promise will resolve immediately.
 More interestingly, if promiseOrValue is a promise, if it resolved before the timeout period, the returned promise will resolve.
 If it doesn't, the returned promise will reject.